Guidelines | How to Suggest a DLD | Group Administrators | Affiliation | Chatroom | Current Staff Openings

 keysThe supermarket's made for scalping sprouts.

 "Hair today, gone tomorrow," said Theo, working the razor like magic.
 He'd been rehearsing for weeks in the produce storeroom, stroking peaches free of vellus with a disposable blade.
 Thank god for the practice: Tibby's scalp was the tenderest of territories, and the boys were crowded Roger-Bennett-Sam from showerhead to soap dish to see who would start bleeding first.
 Theo chased the curve of Tibby's neck in quick columns, steady and unsentimental.
 A thousand fruits and vegetables sitting bald in their sale bins.
-By Friday, not even the onion
+By Friday, not even the onions could make him cry.

 keys by *freudenschade